Comprehensive guide

 How can you tell if your business needs security automation?
 There are several telltale signs that mean it’s time to adopt, expand, or improve your security automation measures.

 For many organisations, unfortunately, the wake-up call often comes in the form of a security breach.
 While some breaches are minor and easily remedied, others can have devastating consequences.
-According to the IBM Cost of a Data Breach Report3, the average total cost of a data breach was £4.35 million in 2022.
+According to the IBM Cost of a Data Breach Report3, the average total cost of a data breach or data exfiltration event was £4.35 million in 2022.
 For organisations of any size or financial standing, a single cyberattack could spell disaster.

 Monitoring incident response times is another way to gauge the effectiveness of your cybersecurity measures.
 If the mean-time-to-detect and mean-time-to-remediate incidents are increasing, it’s a clear signal that your current security infrastructure needs improvement.